CodeOfficer/jquery-ui-rails-helpers/README.md

 Tabs will be rendered in the order you create them.

-You can pass HTML options to either the parent DIV or any individual tab's DIV as you like ...
+You can pass HTML options to either the parent `div` or any individual tab's `div` as you like ...

     = ui_tabs :html => { :id => 'special_tabs', :class => 'zippy' } do |tab|
       - widget.tab 'tab_one', 'Tab 1', :html => { :style => 'background: #FFF' } do
         Tab contents

-The default DOM ID for the parent div is ... id="tabs" ... unless you pass in an HTML option with a different value.
+The default DOM ID for the parent div is ... `id="tabs"` ... unless you pass in an HTML option with a different value.

-Options for jQuery UI widgets will be passed in via a :ui parameter, but this isn't supported yet.
+Options for jQuery UI widgets will be passed in via a `:ui` parameter, but this isn't supported yet.

 AccordionHelper
 ---------------